Unleash/unleash/website/docs/how-to/how-to-create-and-manage-user-groups.md

 ![The manage groups with a pointer to a group card.](/img/edit-ug-step-2.png)

-3. Remove users by clicking the bin icon.
+3. Remove users by using the remove user button (displayed as a bin).

 ![The manage group page with the remove user button highlighted.](/img/remove-user-from-group-step-1.png)